 My NTRP was bumped up.
 I am nervous about playing at a new level and leaving my team.
 What’s next for me?

 CONGRATULATIONS!
 You have worked hard to get to this point and should be proud of what you have accomplished!
 This is an opportunity for you to meet new people and take your tennis to the next level.
 Your next step is to find a team at your new rating.
-Simply click here, and we’ll help you find the right match for a team in your area.
+Remember, we can help you through our Tennis Connect service.

 Miss your previous teammates?
 Don’t forget we offer a variety of combined rating leagues that will give you an opportunity to stay connected to your old crew.